MangoDevx/Local-IP-Scanner/README.md

 # LocalIPScanner
 Just a fun little thing I did for no reason.
-This will tell you if a local ipv4 is used already on the router or not, as well it will tell you information about the adapter if it is used and assigned on the local machine.
+This program will scan your local ip range, and tell you if the local address is already in use or not.
+If it is in use by something on your machine, it will display extended info related to it.